ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 30% - Activities, Tutorials, and Quizzes (The lowest 4 scores are dropped)

-36% - Programming Assignment Milestones (3.6% each, 11 milestones total)
-(The single lowest assignment score will be dropped)
+36% - Programming Assignment Milestones (3.6% each, 11 milestones total; The single lowest assignment score will be dropped)

-34% - Exams (6.8% each, with the final worth double at 13.6; 4 exams total)
+34% - Exams (8.5% each, with the final worth double at 17; 4 exams total)

 Letter grades will be assigned following the standard scale:
 90% - 100% - A; 80% - 89.99% - B; 70% - 79.99% - C; 60% - 69.99% - D; 00% - 59.99% - F